The Doctor: Accent

 Different actors have used different regional accents in the role.
 The first six Doctors spoke in Received Pronunciation or "BBC English", as was standard on British television at the time.
 Sylvester McCoy used a very mild version of his own Scottish accent in the role, and Paul McGann spoke with a faint Liverpudlian lilt.
 Only rarely is this even addressed in the programme.
 In the case of McGann's Doctor, who is identified by American characters as "British", he seems only slightly conscious of the way he sounds, responding with "Yes, I suppose I am."
 When the accent of Eccleston's Doctor is clearly described as "Northern", he responds with the line "Lots of planets have a North."
 Capaldi's portrayal of the Doctor explicitly identified his own accent as "Scottish" after commenting on the English accents of his friends, Jenny Flint and Clara Oswald, while experiencing post-regeneration amnesia ("Deep Breath").
 Whittaker's Thirteenth Doctor speaks with the actress' natural Yorkshire accent and is identified as British during a trip to America.
+The Fifteenth Doctor also speaks with the actor's natural Scottish-Rwandan accent.

 Another example is in The Tomb of the Cybermen when the Doctor is identified as "English" and, dissembling, plays along.
-Though David Tennant speaks with a natural Scottish accent, he played the Tenth Doctor with an Estuary accent (apart from when, in the Highlands-set episode "Tooth and Claw", the character is pretending to be a local).
+Though David Tennant speaks with a natural Scottish accent, he played the Tenth Doctor with an Estuary English accent (apart from when, in the Highlands-set episode "Tooth and Claw", the character is pretending to be a local).
 According to producer Russell T Davies, this was intended as a consequence of spending so much time with Rose.
 "The Christmas Invasion" would have alluded to this, but the line was cut.
 Davies also said that after Eccleston's accent, he did not want Tennant "touring the regions" with a Scottish one, and so asked Tennant to affect the same accent he used for the earlier BBC period drama Casanova.
 In contrast, Peter Capaldi was explicitly allowed to continue using his native Scottish accent as the Twelfth Doctor.

 In the Big Finish audio adventure The Sirens of Time, the captain aboard a German U-boat assumes that he is English because of the way he pronounces his words: "So, you speak German ... but you speak it like an English gentleman."